IGood/boilerplatezero/README.md

   {
       // This method will be used as the value coercion method during registration!
       // It was selected because...
-      // - its name is "Coerce" + the property name
+      // - its name is "Coerce" + the property name, "Age"
       // - it is `static`
       // - the return type is compatible with the property type
       // - the type of parameter 0 is compatible with the owner type